National Wetland Condition Assessment:

 BIOLOGICAL INDICATORS

-Vegetation is a significant component of the biodiversity and structure of wetlands, and it provides habitat for microbes, insects, amphibians, reptiles, birds, and mammals.
-The composition and abundance of plant species reflect and influence wetlands hydrology, water chemistry, and soil properties.
-Vegetation is a particularly good indicator of wetland condition because of its ability to respond to physical, chemical, and biological disturbances at multiple temporal and spatial scales.
-For NWCA 2016, EPA used vegetation MMIs to indicate wetland conditions as a whole and used a nonnative plant indicator to evaluate the impact of nonnative species on wetlands.
+Vegetation is a significant component of the biodiversity and structure of wetlands, and it provides habitat for microbes, insects, amphibians, reptiles, birds and mammals.
+The composition and abundance of plant species reflect and influence wetland hydrology, water chemistry and soil properties.
+Vegetation is a particularly good indicator of wetland condition because of its ability to respond to physical, chemical and biological disturbances at multiple temporal and spatial scales.
+The EPA used a vegetation indicator to evaluate wetland conditions as a whole and used a nonnative plant indicator to assess the impact of nonnative species on wetlands.

-NWCA field crews measured area covered by native species such as these grasses and carnivorous pale pitcher plants (Sarracenia alata).
-PG Environmental.
+NWCA field crews measured area covered by native species such as this buttonbush (Cephalanthus occidentalis).
+Jenny Oakley, University of Houston-Clear Lake.

-The plant species at a site reflect climate and environmental conditions such as hydrology, soil properties, and water chemistry.
+As mentioned above, the plant species at a site reflect climate and environmental conditions such as hydrology, soil properties and water chemistry.
 For example, plants such as cattails have special adaptations for getting oxygen to their roots, allowing them to grow in flooded soils, and salt marsh grasses have adaptations that limit salt uptake.
 Human-caused disturbances that alter ecosystem properties can result in degraded wetlands.
-Plants may respond to this degradation with changes in the abundance of individual species or plant groups (e.g., shrubs, grasses, plants favoring wetter or dryer conditions) or with the disappearance or addition of species to a site.
+Plant communities may respond to this degradation with changes in the abundance of individual species or plant groups (such as shrubs, grasses, or plants favoring wetter or drier conditions) or with the disappearance or addition of species to a site.
 This responsiveness makes vegetation a particularly good indicator of wetland condition.

-An MMI combines multiple individual metrics into one index score to provide a holistic description of condition.
-For NWCA 2016, EPA developed four such vegetation MMIs, one for each NWCA wetland group (estuarine herbaceous, estuarine woody, inland herbaceous, and inland woody).
+A multimetric index combines multiple individual metrics into one index score to provide a holistic description of condition.
+The EPA developed four such indexes for vegetation, one for each NWCA wetland group (estuarine herbaceous, estuarine woody, inland herbaceous and inland woody).
 Each index evaluates four to six vegetation characteristics.

 The characteristics measured for each index varied but had common elements.
 Every index, for instance, included metrics describing species’ tolerance to human disturbance.

-Every index documented native species using metrics such as the area covered by native species, the number of native species, or the percent of all species that were native.
-Several indexes also considered the prominence of certain graminoids (grasses and grass-like plants) or monocots (which include graminoids, orchids, lilies, irises, and others).
+Every index measured key aspects of the health of native species, such as the area covered by native species, the number of native species, or the percentage of all species that were native.
+Several indexes also considered the prominence of certain types of plants, such as graminoids (grasses and grass-like plants) or monocots (which include graminoids, orchids, lilies, irises and others).
+The measures chosen for each of the wetland groups are described in the technical support document.

-EPA calculated benchmarks for good, fair, and poor conditions for each index (see the assessment benchmarks section for a description of the benchmark development process).
+The EPA calculated benchmarks for good, fair and poor conditions for each index (see the assessment benchmarks section for a description of the benchmark development process).
 For three wetlands groups, benchmarks were set for the whole group, irrespective of location.
-For the inland woody wetlands group, EPA developed two sets of benchmarks, one for sites in the Xeric and Interior Plains ecoregions and one for sites in the Eastern Mountains/Upper Midwest, Western Mountains, and Coastal Plains ecoregions.
-See the Technical Support Document for details.
+For the inland woody wetlands group, the EPA developed two sets of benchmarks, one for sites in the Xeric and Interior Plains ecoregions and one for sites in the Eastern Mountains and Upper Midwest, Western Mountains, and Coastal Plains ecoregions.
+See the technical support document for details.

-Almost one half of U.S. wetland area, 47%, was rated good based on the vegetation MMIs, as shown in Exhibit 9 below.
-The assessment also showed that 19% of wetland area was in fair condition, and 34% was in poor condition.
-Regionally, wetland conditions based on the vegetation MMIs varied, but the Interior Plains and Xeric ecoregions had the greatest percentages of area in poor condition, with 72% and 86%, respectively.
+Almost one half of U.S. wetland area, 45%, was rated good based on vegetation, as shown below.
+The assessment also showed that 20% of wetland area was in fair condition, and 34% was in poor condition.
+Regionally, wetland conditions based on vegetation varied, but the Interior Plains, Western Mountains and Xeric ecoregions had the greatest percentages of area in poor condition, with 70%, 71% and 84%, respectively.

 No statistically significant changes occurred nationally.
-A small but statistically significant decrease in area in fair condition was observed for the Interior Plains subpopulation, however.
+However, a statistically significant decrease in area in good condition of 15 percentage points was observed for the Western Mountains subpopulation.

 Nonnative plants can directly and indirectly affect native vegetation and ecosystem components.
 Some nonnative plant species become invasive outside their regions of origin because they outcompete native species or change ecosystem properties.
 Even species native to one part of the United States can become invasive elsewhere.
 Saltmarsh cordgrass, for instance, is native to the East Coast but is invasive on the West Coast.
 Nonnative species that are not currently considered invasive may become so over time, and the presence of nonnative species indicates disturbed conditions and change from the expected plant community.

-When native plants are squeezed out by nonnative plants, insects, amphibians, birds, and mammals that rely on native plants also face pressure, because nonnative vegetation often provides inferior habitat and food.
-In addition, changes driven by nonnative plants to vegetation structure or to the kinds of plants present can alter ecosystem services like flood reduction, carbon storage, and water-quality enhancement.
+When native plants are outcompeted by nonnative plants, the insects, amphibians, birds and mammals that rely on native plants also face pressure, because nonnative vegetation often provides inferior habitat and food.
+In addition, changes driven by nonnative plants to vegetation structure or to the kinds of plants present can alter ecosystem services like flood reduction, carbon storage and water-quality enhancement.

 The nonnative plant indicator includes three complementary metrics readily calculated from field observations.
 These metrics consider the percentage of area covered by nonnative species, the number of unique nonnative species, and the number of plots containing nonnatives (the frequency of nonnative species occurrence).